 - While people won’t notice them if you are talking briefly, when you’re having a conversation, they will see the trays.

-- I wore mine about 18 hours a day on average and it’s been working fine.
+- I wore mine about 18 hours a day on average, and it’s been working fine.

-Orthodontist at End of Week 2
+Orthodontist at the End of Week 2

 At this visit after the first tray term was complete, they put little dental composite filler (feels like cement) balls on my teeth per Invisalign’s instruction.
-These were bonded onto my teeth to hold the alignment trays in place in order to help shift my teeth.
+These were bonded onto my teeth to hold the alignment trays in place to help shift my teeth.

-The Most Annoying Things About Invisalign
+The Most Annoying Things About the Invisalign Process

 - Lisping the first few days after starting each new tray